MadsRJ/CRABS_NordicRefDBs/README.md

 ##

 This should be an example of a deeply curated database for fish!
 Mads, make sure to include a dereplication step - `--dereplication-method` with `unique_species` works exactly as I had hoped for.
+Notes to self:
+- I generally allow 1 ambiguous basepair, just not for selected species occurring in Nordic countries.

 To build this database, run the following script.